Managing your app costs

 It’s best to install and update apps when you are connected to your home Wi-Fi.

 This is true.
-Mobile data, or mobile internet, is more expensive than your home internet, so it’s cheaper to use.
+Mobile data, or mobile internet, is more expensive than your home internet, so it’s cheaper to use home Wi-Fi.

-You always need to give your credit card details to the Store to buy an app.
+You always need to give your credit card details to the app store to buy an app.

 This is false.
 You can buy apps using gift cards (available from such places as Post Offices or supermarkets) if you prefer not to give your credit card details.

-Well done.
-You’ve reached the end of the Managing your costs activity.
+You’ve completed the Managing your app costs activity.
 You have read about ways to be thrifty when using apps, and how to take advantage of discounts.